-- ► Consider a two-arm clinical trial with binary end points and a finite number of patients, n. - Suppose each treatment, A and B, has an unknown success probability, $\theta_A$ and $\theta_B$ , respectively, and each patient's response is immediately available. - ▶ The null and alternative hypotheses are formulated as and we assume $\theta_A$ , $\theta_B \sim \text{Beta}(1, 1)$ a priori.
+- ► Consider a two-arm clinical trial with binary endpoints and n patients. - Suppose each treatment, A and B, has an unknown success probability, θ_A and θ_B , respectively, and each patient's response is immediately available. - ► The null and alternative hypotheses are formulated as and we assume θ_A , $\theta_B \sim \text{Beta}(1, 1)$ a priori.

-$$H_0: \theta_A = \theta_B$$ versus $H_1: \theta_A \neq \theta_B$ ,
+$$H_0: \theta_A = \theta_B$$ versus $H_1: \theta_A \neq \theta_B$,

-Objective: To design a clinical trial which identifies the superior treatment (explores) whilst effectively treating the trial participants (exploits).
-This will be particularly useful in trials for rare diseases.
+Objective: To design a clinical trial which identifies the superior treatment (learning) whilst effectively treating the trial participants (earning).
+This will be particularly useful for rare diseases in which a substantial proportion of patients exhibiting the disease are included in the trial, and therefore the priority is to treat these patients as effectively as possible.

-- ► This is a natural application area for bandit models which seek to balance the exploration versus exploitation trade-off to obtain an optimal allocation policy. - ▶ Bandit models are a type of response-adaptive design. - Learning takes place during the trial (rather than just at the end as in the traditional randomised controlled trial). - ► The optimality property, in terms of maximising the expected number of patient successes, is the primary motivation behind implementing bandit-based designs in clinical practice.
+- ► This is a natural application area for bandit models which seek to balance the learning versus earning trade-off to obtain an optimal allocation policy. - ► Bandit models are a type of response-adaptive design. - Learning takes place during the trial (rather than just at the end as in the traditional randomised controlled trial).